Ultralight bass fishing is growing in popularity for a few reasons:

+Small finesse lures such as Rapala crankbaits and jerkbaits and finesse-style plastic swimbaits are the top choices.
 Inline spinners, which we normally associate with trout, are also deadly on bass in the right conditions cast on ultralight bass fishing gear.
 These lure kits offer a great way to make these yourself.

 Mono or flouro line is fine too.
 You’ll get that bit of forgiveness you won’t get with braid, but you won’t be able to ping a really light lure quite as far.

-In terms of breaking strain, ultra light fishing is really using line of 6lbs or less.
+In terms of breaking strain, ultralight fishing is really using line of 6lbs or less.